 “This is impossible.”
 I thought.
 Seconds ago the entire tent was being ravaged by a windstorm.
 Even worse, the wind became silent.
 I heard screaming, and identified it as Abe.
 It drew off into the distance and became inaudible.
 I wanted to cry.
 I zipped the tent flap up faster than I had ever done anything in my life and huddled in the corner, listening to the intense silence that hung over the outside.

 The long tracks in the snow were evidence of Abraham’s futile resistance of being pulled and dragged by something.
 “Oh my God,” I whispered to myself.
-I sprinted out of the meadow with a pace that would rival olympic.
-I turned what was once an hour long hike into a 35 minute dash.
+I sprinted out of the meadow with a pace that would rival Olympic athletes.
+I turned what was once an hour-long hike into a 35-minute dash.
 I wanted to throw my guts up by the time I reached the village.
 I was greeted by several caring townspeople and was escorted to the local tavern for some hot food and a drink.